Augmented learning: Just-in-time understanding and learning

 Augmentation tools can help learners understand issues, acquire relevant information and solve complex issues by presenting supplementary information at the time of need or "on demand."
-This contrasts with traditional methods of associative learning, including rote learning, classical conditioning and observational learning, where the learning is performed in advance of the learner's need to recall or apply what has been learned.
+This contrasts with methods of associative learning, including rote learning, classical conditioning and observational learning, where the learning is performed in advance of the learner's need to recall or apply what has been learned.

 Snyder and Wilson assert that just-in-time learning is not sufficient.
 Long-term learning demands continuous training should be individualized and built upon individual competencies and strengths.

 Understanding language

-Augmented learning tools have been useful for learners to gain an enhanced understanding of words or to understand a foreign language.
+Augmented learning tools have been useful for learners to gain a better understanding of words or to understand a foreign language.
 The interactive, dynamic nature of these on-demand language assistants can provide definitions, sample sentences and even audible pronunciations.
 When sentences or blocks of text are selected, the words are read aloud while the user follows along with the native text or phonetics.
 Speech rate control can tailor the text-to-speech (TTS) to keep pace with the learner's comprehension.

 The use of augmented learning has already been implemented in schools across the world.
 New technology is constantly being developed to hone the skills of students both in and out of the classroom.
 People other than students can also use these resources to learn or develop their own language skills on their own time and in the language they choose to learn.
 Websites such as Rosetta Stone have been around for a number of years and allow for people of all ages from all around the world to learn a new language.
 Many of these applications and websites are pay to use.
 One application that allows for free learning is Duolingo that allows for both free learning and paid learning.
 Augmented learning allows for real time answers to student's quizzes and tests that provide feedback quicker than in class discussion.
 This type of feedback also allows for students to move through the class at their own pace.
 If an answer is correct the student may move on to new and more challenging questions.
 While if the answer is incorrect the student may be prompted to study more and are given more practice questions based on the incorrect answer.
 In an in-person classroom students have to move at the pace of the rest of the class which may cause students to not gain a full understanding of the content and leave many struggling to keep up.
 The use of it also has shown more correct answers up to 95% of the time for their reading.